 The details of Buddha’s Four Noble Truths (p.604) vary somewhat depending on the source.
 I recently dug up the source for the most succinct and useful version that I found in Thailand long ago.
 At that time, I had a problem with how the Third Noble Truth was stated and so I changed a few words.
 Rereading the original source makes me want to reassess why I revised it back then.

-The original says: “He who conquers self will be free from lust.
+The original says, “He who conquers self will be free from lust.
 He no longer craves and the flames of desire find no material to feed upon, thus they are extinguished.”

-I get past the chicken and egg dilema by simply keeping actively aware that my sense of self is caused by my desires and fears.
-The illusion has a hard time withstanding such constant clarity.
-Conquering self is just maintaining enough perspective to avoid being completely hoodwinked by biology, the bio-hoodwink (1) as I call it.
-In other words, the more aware I am of how biology is pulling my strings, the less convincing the illusion become.
-Conquering self is really a matter of seeing how the trick works.
-Once you clearly know how the trick (magic, illusion) works, it can no long captivate you.
-When the illusion of self no longer captivates, it has been conquered—or at least you’ve established a truce.
+So briefly, I ‘conquer’ this dilemma by remaining keenly aware that my needs, desires, fears, and worries all drive my “illusion of self”.
+The self-illusion (ego) has difficulty holding up against such watchful clarity.
+Conquering self then comes down to just maintaining enough perspective to avoid some of the tricks biology pulls on me — the bio-hoodwink (1).
+In other words, the more aware I am of how biology is pulling my strings, the less convincing the illusion becomes.
+Conquering self is really a matter of seeing how the trick plays out.
+Once I clearly know how a trick works, its illusion can no longer grip me as tightly.
+(See It’s Like Magic, p.17.)
+When the “illusion of self” can no longer captivate me, I’ve conquered it, or at least I’ve established a truce.